Codes, Cubes, and Graphical Designs: The -Dimensional Cube

 \subsection{Graphical Designs from the Hoffman Bound}

-Recall that the \emph{stability number} of a graph is $\alpha(G) = \{\max |S|: S\subset V \text{ is a stable set}\}.$ Golubev's first result makes use of the Hoffman bound. \begin{theorem}(\cite{Hoffman}) \emph{Let $G$ be a regular graph on $n$ vertices.
-Then, } \end{theorem} Golubev shows that stable sets which attain this bound are extremal designs.
+Recall that the \emph{stability number} of a graph is $\alpha(G) = \{\max |W|: W\subset V \text{ is a stable set}\}.$ Golubev's first result makes use of the Hoffman bound.
+Though often provided as the reference, Hoffman's bound does not appear in \cite{Hoffman}.
+The murky origins of the Hoffman bound are described in \cite{haemer}. \begin{theorem}(Hoffman) \emph{Let $G$ be a regular graph on $n$ vertices, and let $\l_{\min}$ be the least eigenvalue of $L$.
+Then, } \end{theorem}